ESL Debate Topic: Biometric Surveillance

 The Biometric Surveillance debate revolves around the use of technology to identify individuals based on their unique physical and behavioral characteristics, such as fingerprints, facial features, or iris patterns.
 This technology’s origin traces back to the late 19th century with the use of fingerprints for identification.
 The primary goals of biometric surveillance include enhancing security measures and streamlining identification processes in various sectors.
 However, there are concerns regarding its potential impacts on personal privacy and civil liberties.

-See also ESL Debate Topic: Space Exploration
+See also ESL Debate Topic: Prison Reform

 Visual Aids